The 2023 Reception will take place on March 30, 2023. The online recognition will launch on March 31, 2023.

 - For other creative works please complete the requested information, including an adequate description to identify the work(s) for the event program.

-- Deans or their designee(s) will receive an email of each online submission containing the information for the work.
-Upon checking over the information, they should confirm it by “replying all” to the email, which will communicate to the Library Administration office that the work has been accepted and confirmed.
+- Deans or their designee(s) who receive an email regarding an online submission's eligibility shall check over the information and respond to the Library Administration office regarding whether the work has been accepted and confirmed.

 - Deadlines will vary each year depending on the date of the event.
-In order to assist the Library in organizing the event, submissions and materials should be sent as soon as possible.
-The Library will need time to purchase books, organize the materials and create the program.
+In order to assist the Library in organizing the event, submissions and materials should be sent as soon as possible to allow the Library sufficient time to create the online presentation.
 No submissions will be accepted by the Library after the deadline.
 Late submissions can be resubmitted for recognition the following year.

 Each individual submission must be made using the online form.
 You are required to sign in with your Nmail Google account in order to complete the form.